In a period of growth for your shop?see our specialized solutions

 (Number of sales you want) ÷ 0.02 = (Number of visitors you need)

-A nice thing about the Shopify stats is that they show you step by step where you’re losing people, and can be helpful in determining where the sticking point or roadblock is.
+If your ecommerce software shows you good conversion stats, you’re all set and don’t need to do extra work.
+A nice thing about the Shopify stats is that they show you step-by-step where you’re losing people and can be helpful in determining where the sticking point or roadblock is.

-If that info isn’t prepared for you, you will need to check your web stats and compare it to your sales.
-If your ecommerce software or web host provides great stats, use those, otherwise most people will be using Google Analytics to do this.
+If that info isn’t prepared for you, you will need to check your web stats and compare them to your sales.
+If your ecommerce software or web host provides great stats, use those, otherwise, most people will be using Google Analytics to do this.
 Your best bet is to set up Ecommerce Conversions in Google Analytics, but if you don’t yet have that set up, there is a simple way to grab your numbers.

 Log into Google Analytics to find out how many unique visitors (this means actual people, not multiple visits from one person) you had during the period of time you’re tracking.
 Once viewing your stats, go to the Audience link, and click Overview.
-Adjust the calendar using the date tool on the top right, and look for the number next to “Users”:
+Adjust the calendar using the date tool on the top right, and look for the number next to “Users”.

 If you don’t have any kind of stats for your site, sign up for Google Analytics now, and get that code on there!
 Wait a few days, and then start seeing what’s going on.